TPP: What is it and why does it matter?

-Member countries are also hoping to foster a closer relationship on economic policies and regulation.
+Members had also hoped to foster a closer relationship on economic policies and regulation.

-The agreement could create a new single market something like that of the EU.
+The agreement was designed to potentially create a new single market, something like that of the EU.

-Most goods and services are involved, but not all tariffs - which are taxes on imports - are going to be removed and some will take longer than others.
+Most goods and services traded between the countries are named in the TPP, but not all tariffs - which are taxes on imports - were going to be removed and some would take longer than others.
 In all, some 18,000 tariffs are affected.

-For example, the signatories have said they will either eliminate or reduce tariffs and other restrictive policies from agricultural products and industrial goods.
+For example, the signatories said they would either eliminate or reduce tariffs and other restrictive policies from agricultural products and industrial goods.

-Tariffs on US manufactured goods and almost all US farm products will go almost immediately once the deal is ratified.
+Under the agreement, tariffs on US manufactured goods and almost all US farm products would go almost immediately.

-On textiles and clothing, they will be removing all tariffs, but while the US Trade Representative says most tariffs will be removed immediately after the deal is ratified, "tariffs on some sensitive products will be eliminated over longer timeframes as agreed by the TPP Parties".
+On textiles and clothing, they would be removing all tariffs, but while the US Trade Representative said most would be removed immediately after the deal is ratified, "tariffs on some sensitive products will be eliminated over longer timeframes as agreed by the TPP Parties".

-On trade in services, they have agreed that free trade would be quite a good thing, and in some areas, they are going to liberalise trade.
+They had agreed that free trade in services would be quite a good thing, and in some areas, they were going to liberalise trade.

-The full text of the TPP agreement - which runs to 30 chapters - has now been published and you can read it all here.
+The full text of the TPP agreement - which runs to 30 chapters - can be read here.